 1930: The first Institute of Radio Education was held at OSU.
-Here for the first time in the history of American education, the leaders in educational broadcasting spent 10 days in discussing the problems of education by radio.
+For the first time in the history of American education, the leaders in educational broadcasting spent 10 days in discussing the problems of education by radio.

 1938: The tower and transmitter for the station are moved to the Ohio State University Golf Courses.

-1959: WOSU-TV is awarded a grant from the Ford Foundation to buy Ohio’s first videotape recorder, which allowed the station to record programs with better clarity and sound.
+1959: WOSU-TV is awarded a grant from the Ford Foundation to buy Ohio’s first videotape recorder, which allowed the station to record programs for the first time.

 1968: WOSU-TV’s first color broadcast was the Ohio State – Michigan football game.

-1970: During the campus riots at Ohio State, a WOSU student reporter was knocked out after being hit on the head by a tear gas container and knocked out.
-A student reporter and Don Davis were overcome by tear gas.
-The stations were forced off the air when the university closed for a few days.
+1970: During the campus riots at Ohio State, a WOSU student reporter was knocked out after being hit on the head by a tear gas container.
+When the university announced its

-1972: The Friends of WOSU Board is formed after reductions in governmental and Ohio State funding.
+1973: The Friends of WOSU Board is formed after reductions in governmental and Ohio State funding.

-1973: A new TV tower is built in Westerville and the TV coverage area is nearly doubled to 60-miles.
+1973: A new 1,000-foot TV tower is built in Westerville and the TV coverage area is nearly doubled to 60-miles.

 1980: WOSU-AM becomes “News 820” and WOSU-FM becomes “Classical 89.7.”

-1982: In The Know (originally a live production on WBNS-TV) moves to WOSU TV and is hosted by Bill Schiffman.
+1982: In The Know (originally a production on WBNS-TV) high school quiz show moves to WOSU TV and is hosted by Bill Schiffman.

 1989: WOSV-FM in Mansfield signs on.